2 3 Divided By 6

 Visualizing fractions can be incredibly helpful, particularly for beginners.
 Let's represent 2/3 using fraction bars.
 Imagine a bar divided into three equal parts, with two of those parts shaded.
 This represents 2/3.

 Now, we need to divide this shaded area (2/3) into six equal parts.
-To do this, we can further divide each of the three original sections into two smaller sections.
+Even so, to do this, we can further divide each of the three original sections into two smaller sections.
 This gives us a total of six smaller sections.

 The area representing 2/3 is now divided into six equal parts.
 Only one of these smaller sections (out of the total 18 sections) represents one-sixth of the original 2/3.
 This visually demonstrates that 2/3 divided by 6 is 1/9.